 I have a personal rule that track pants are not to be worn beyond the letterbox (unless, of course, legitimate exercise is taking place).
 So it’s really fun to have something as effortless as track pants without the ‘I’ve given up on life’ look.

-While these pants are a little louder than I’m accustomed to (and it’s why they’ve sat in the wardrobe for a few months), with the addition of fun red heels and a racer back top, I finally get it.
-Like a lightbulb has just switched on.
-Patterned pants are fun and sassy and bold … maybe even sophisticated.
-Yes, I could get used to this.
+While these pants are a little louder than I’m accustomed to (and it’s why they’ve sat in the wardrobe for a few months), it just took the addition of fun red heels and a racer back top for me to finally fall in love.
+Continue reading

 The internet is swimming with tutorials for No Sew Tutu’s exactly like this one.
 Maybe it’s because they are just so ridiculously easy, fast and fun to make.